 It is important we query the relational Database as little as possible, because those accesses can decrease performances rather heavily if not optimized.
 In order to reduce unneeded accesses to the databases the system shall keep a cache in memory for nearly everything, this also makes the system more resilient and fault tolerant.

 But that isn’t enough, we also had to optimize our server and communication methods: packets should be as small as possible in order to be processed faster and better.
-That is why, when a sensor is activated for the first time, it communicates with a different port sending all the initial information we need and storing them in the relational Database.
+That is why, when a sensor is activated for the first time, it communicates with a different port sending all the initial information we need (ID, Threshold, Type) and storing them in the relational Database.
 From that moment onward, the sensor starts communicating with another port that only accepts simple packets containing the Sensor ID and the Value detected.

 This way we don't have to check if the packet is from a new sensor or an "old" sensor each time we receive one.